codecollection/cms/phpmyadmin/doc/config.rst

     You can set this parameter to ``true`` to stop this message from appearing.

-.. config:option:: $cfg['LoginCookieValidityDisableWarning']
+.. config:option:: $cfg['McryptDisableWarning']

     :type: boolean
     :default: false

-    A warning is displayed on the main page if the PHP parameter session.gc_maxlifetime is lower than cookie validity configured in phpMyAdmin.
+    Disable the default warning that is displayed if mcrypt is missing for cookie authentication.

     You can set this parameter to ``true`` to stop this message from appearing.